‘Vanderpump Rules’ Star James Kennedy Debuts Pricey New BMW On Twitter Amid Filming On Season 8

 Kennedy and Leviss have been dating for the past few years and are currently living with one another in Los Angeles.

-Around the time of Jax Taylor’s party weeks ago, Lala Kent and Ariana Madix were seen spending time with Dayna Kathan, who also works at SUR Restaurant, and a short time later, it was reported that she had joined the cast and quickly begun butting heads with Taylor and his wife, Brittany Cartwright.
+Around the time of Jax Taylor’s party weeks ago, Lala Kent and Ariana Madix were seen spending time with Dayna Kathan, who also works at SUR Restaurant, and a short time later, it was reported that she had joined the cast and quickly began butting heads with Taylor and his wife, Brittany Cartwright.

 As fans may recall, Kathan was previously seen in an episode of the show’s seventh season last year as she spent time with the guys at the Mondrian Hotel in West Hollywood, where they were enjoying a boy’s night out.

-During the episode, Kathan’s presence was an issue for Taylor’s then-fiance, Cartwright, who wasn’t happy to see that there were females in Taylor’s hotel room with him and his friends.
+During the episode, Kathan’s presence was an issue for Taylor’s then-fiancee, Cartwright, who wasn’t happy to see that there were females in Taylor’s hotel room with him and his friends.

 Kennedy, Leviss, and their co-stars are expected to return to Bravo TV later this year for Vanderpump Rules Season 8.